 Wake Forest Reynolda Campus in Winston-Salem

 Anchoring the Piedmont-Triad region of North Carolina, Winston-Salem’s balance of urban opportunity and natural beauty consistently earns it high national marks for quality of life.
 With temperatures averaging a pleasant 69 degrees, the “City of Arts & Innovation” is a vital hub halfway between North Carolina’s eastern beaches and western mountains.
 Winston-Salem, home of the Wake Forest main campus, has been nationally ranked among the best places to launch a business by the likes of Forbes and Money Magazine, and Bloomberg Businessweek included it among the ten most “Fun, Affordable” cities in the United States.
 The crown jewel of the Reynolda Campus is Farrell Hall, the new home of the Wake Forest University School of Business.
-The $55 million, 130,000 square foot facility opened in the fall of 2013, integrating state-of-the-art technology and flexible learning spaces with august Georgian architecture to inspire comfortable, streamlined collaboration between faculty and students.
+The $55 million, 130,000 square foot facility opened in the fall of 2013, integrating state-of-the-art technology and flexible learning spaces with august Georgian architecture to inspire comfortable, a streamlined collaboration between faculty and students.

 Wake Forest Charlotte Center